qiqika/my_CarND-MPC-Project/README.md

 Timestep Length N and Elapsed Duration dt will effect on constraint function iteration times.And the N determines the number of variables optimized by the MPC.Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 This is sometimes called "discretization error".

 when N is large, the car's steer change will become more fierce. and in the same N, the smaller dt will make predictive line  shorter.
+After trying different values, you should also try to give the reasoning behind your values e.g. explaining why some values work better than others.
+You can try answering the following questions:

+Why smaller dt is better? (finer resolution)
+Why larger N isn't always better? (computational time) How does time horizon (N*dt) affect the predicted path?
+This relates to the car speed too.
+In general, smaller dt gives better accuracy but that will require higher N for given horizon (N*dt).
+However, increase N will result in longer computational time which effectively increase the latency.
+The most common choice of values is N=10 and dt=0.1.

 ### Polynomial Fitting and MPC Preprocessing
 After get vehicle coordinates, model use polyfit() function to fit third-degree polynomial line. cte the cross-track error which comes from polyfit value and epsi the orientation error which comes from -atan() of polyfit value.